laurolins/nanocube/API.md

 ## Multi-Target

 Sometimes we want to have multiple targets on a single dimension.
-For example, we might want to query multiple sequential intervals from a binary tree representation for time.
+For example, we might want to query multiple consecutive intervals from a binary tree representation for time.

-Here is an example
+# Example API Usage

     # Schema
     http://localhost:29510/schema